mufasaonat/indicators/README.md

 # indicators
- Displays the indiators used from M1 to M6.
+ Displays the indicators used from M1 to M6.